What are the benefits of indoor cycling? Studies have found that indoor cycling can increase bone density, weight loss, and cardiovascular health.

 How do the bike handlebars affect your indoor cycling workout?

-It is important to have the proper bike setup for your workout, especially when it comes to indoor cycling.
+It is important to have the proper bike setup for your workout, especially for indoor cycling.
 Check the handlebars to make sure they are set up for an upright position so that your chest is parallel with the ground and your back is straight.

 When you are sitting on the bike seat, the pedals are in line with your knees.
 This causes your hip flexors to tense up which can lead to back problems.
 To avoid this, pulling up on the handlebars will lengthen your hip flexors and help you avoid back pain.